 Homage to these cats is paid by the Cats Museum, a tiny but delightful collection of feline paraphernalia, ranging from cat bingo cards to antique etchings – and a souvenir shop (yes, I bought two cat fridge magnets).
 The museum also helps feed the town’s cats, so don’t forget to donate!

 Not up for cats?
 Head to the Maritime Museum or the Palace of Living History while waiting for the rain to stop.

 The best time to visit Kotor: It’s not when you think

-Kotor is not a well-kept secret.
-According to the World Data Atlas, 112,789 tourists visited Kotor in 2017, up from 54,241 in 2013, an average annual growth rate of 27.90 %.
+Kotor is not a well-kept secret, with tens if not hundreds of thousands of visitors every summer.
 Walking through the old town at high noon, even in the rain, I felt as though I could reach out and touch every single one of those tourists.

-In some of the narrower alleys, I had to wait for long lines to pass through, in single file (umbrellas didn’t help) and listen as tour guides tried to outdo one another in volume and explanations.
+In some of the narrower alleys, I had to wait for long lines to pass through, in a single file (umbrellas didn’t help), and listen as tour guides tried to outdo one another in volume and explanations.

 BUT – not all is lost.
 You can avoid the crowds in Kotor.

-The first thing is to visit outside rush hour.
-From what I can gather, the larger groups begin in earnest at around 10am and pedestrian traffic (the entire old town is car-free) thins out around 5pm so if you avoid those peak hours, you won’t have the place to yourself, but you won’t risk losing an eye to an umbrella or elbow.
+The first thing is to visit outside the rush hour.
+From what I can gather, the larger groups begin in earnest at around 10 am and pedestrian traffic (the entire old town is car-free) thins out around 5 pm so if you avoid those peak hours, you won’t have the place to yourself, but you won’t risk losing an eye to an umbrella or elbow.

 My other tip is to burrow into the smaller alleys – and there are plenty.
 Most tour groups stick to the main squares and the larger alleyways, so don’t hesitate to dart off into the more neglected side streets.
 You’ll be delighted!